aukokyong/grabpay/README.md

 2. Install MongoDB [https://docs.mongodb.com/manual/administration/install-community/]
 3. Create a new `.env` file in the main directory.

-    Add these environment variables into the file:
+    Add these environment variables into the file and replace `<value>` with the relevant values:

     `MONGODB_URI=<mongodb URI>` <br>
     `SECRET=<secret key>` <br>
     `PORT=<port>`